-Cooking fried rice is easy, tasty and with a wide margin of error.
+Cooking fried rice is easy, tasty, and with a wide margin of error.

-There is a catch!
+Because there is a catch!

-There are two part in this post
+There are two parts to this post

-These tips will elevate the humble fried rice to the next level, and turn it into a culinary wonder.
+These tips will elevate the humble fried rice to the next level and turn it into a culinary wonder.